 The IB Schedule and the OSSD schedule do not always correspond.
 There are times when IB assignments and/or examination dates fall outside of the OSSD schedule.
 This is particularly true at the end of the grade 12 year, where IB Diploma graduates will complete their May exams approximately one month before their OSSD exams.

-All faculty recognize the extra work involved in completing the IB Programme, and deeply admire the commitment of IB Diploma graduates to succeed.
-Thus, to maintain the requirements of the Ontario Secondary School Diploma, the last month of school is mandatory to attend.
+However to maintain the requirements of the Ontario Secondary School Diploma, the last month of school is mandatory to attend, and meaningful instruction will be provided.